June 15–19, 2026

 Universitat Politècnica de València

-Designing robust building structures
+Towards robust prefabricated building structures

-Jose M. Adam is Professor at the Universitat Politècnica de València – UPV.
+Jose M. Adam is a Full Professor at the Universitat Politècnica de València (UPV).
 He and his team perform research in the field of structural engineering, always aiming to improve the resilience of buildings and bridges.
 He is an experimental researcher, and his research has always been associated with ambitious experimental campaigns, including many on full-scale structures.
 Prof. Adam is a founding partner of the spin-off company Calsens, Editor-in-Chief of Construction and Building Materials, and holder of two ERC Grants for the amount of €2.6 million.
 One of his research works was featured on the cover of Nature magazine.

 Links: Personal/Institutional Webpage | Scopus Profile